prrvchr/gDriveOOo/README.md

 Anonymous Urls allow you to remain anonymous (your account does not appear in the Url) while named Urls allow you to access several accounts simultaneously.

-After authorizing the [OAuth2OOo][23] application to access your Drive files, your Google Drive should open!!! normally  ;-)
+After authorizing the [OAuth2OOo][23] application to access your Drive files, your Google Drive should open!!! normally  :wink:

 ___
 ## Has been tested with: